How To Bar Muscle Up For Beginners

-Like all the skills we write about you probably want to know, how long will it take me to get my first muscle up?.
+A common question we get asked is… how long will it take me to get my first muscle up?.

-If you are working the muscle up solely then it can be achieved in 8-9 weeks, I personally got my first muscle up after 9 weeks but this was because I had a good base strength which meant I could do the following reps.
+If you are working on the muscle up solely then it can be achieved in 8-9 weeks, I personally got my first muscle up after 9 weeks but this was because I had a good base strength which meant I could do the following reps before I started my muscle up training.

 - 10+ dips

-If you can’t do the same reps or more than my starting strength then you would be looking at anything between 2-4 months, this would include building the required strength.
+If you can’t do the same reps or more than my starting strength then you could be looking at anything between 2-4 months, this would include building the required strength.

-Warming up is really important to get the most out of your training and help avoid injuries, an example warm up is outlined below:
+Warming up is really important to get the most out of your training and help avoid injuries.

 - Always start and finish each rep with straight arms